The impact of the Large Magellanic Cloud on dark matter direct detection signals: Halo integrals

 To differentiate the effects on $\Delta \eta$ due to the choice of the Sun-LMC geometry from the effect of $\kappa_{\rm LMC}$, we study the cosine angles that parameterize the Sun-LMC geometry, as given in eq.~\eqref{eq: cosine angles}.
 Figure~\ref{fig: cosine angles and sun position} shows the allowed Sun's positions in the parameter space of the two cosine angles for halo 13 at the present day snapshot.
 The colour bars show the range of $\kappa_{\rm LMC}$ and $\Delta\eta$ in the left and right panels, respectively.
 The black square in each panel shows the observed values of the cosine angles from eq.~\eqref{eq: best fit cosine angles}.
 Comparing the two panels of the figure shows that $\Delta\eta$ maximizes in the quadrant where $\cos \alpha$ and $\cos \beta$ are negative, despite $\kappa_{\rm LMC}$ reaching its maximum in the positive $\cos \alpha$ and $\cos \beta$ quadrant.

 The value of $\kappa_{\rm LMC}$ varies on average by $0.15\%$ between different allowed Sun's positions of a given snapshot, while it can vary by up to a percent between different snapshots.
 Hence, within a snapshot the dominant factor that impacts $\Delta\eta$ is the particular Sun-LMC geometry.
 Furthermore, we find that across snapshots $\Delta\eta$ tends to have its maximum values in the quadrants where $\cos \beta$ is negative.
 A negative $\cos \beta$ indicates that the velocity vector of the LMC analogue is in the opposite direction of the Sun's velocity vector, leading to larger relative speeds of the particles originating from the LMC with respect to the Sun, and thus resulting in a larger $\Delta \eta$.
 Since the observed cosine angles are also negative, this implies that variations in the tail of the halo integral for the best fit Sun's position should be close to the maximum possible variation from other allowed Sun's positions.
 This can also be seen from figure~\ref{fig: eta v percent}, where the values of $\Delta \eta$ for the best fit Sun's positions (black squares) are close to the maximum $\Delta \eta$ (yellow dots).
-We can therefore conclude that the best fit Sun's position is indeed in a privileged position with respect to maximizing $\Delta\eta$, by virtue of the observed $\cos \beta$ being negative.
+We can therefore conclude that the best fit Sun's position is indeed in a privileged position with respect to maximizing $\Delta\eta$, by virtue of the observed $\cos \beta$ being negative, i.e.~the Sun's velocity and the LMC's velocity being predominantly in opposite directions.
 As a consequence, for the actual MW we expect the LMC to maximally affect the tail of the halo integral.